openobserve/openobserve-docs/docs/storage.md

   -h, --help     Print help
 ```

-You must use the `migrate-meta` command to migrate metastore.
+You must use the `migrate-meta` command to migrate meta store.

 ```shell
 ./openobserve migrate-meta -h